Earthfiredrake/SWL-Clockwatcher/README.md

 Copyright (c) 2018 Earthfiredrake <br/>
 Software and source released under the MIT License

-TSW, SWL and the related API are copyright (c) 2012 Funcom GmBH <br/>
+TSW, SWL, the related APIs, and most graphics elements are copyright (c) 2012 Funcom GmBH<br/>
+Used under the terms of the Funcom UI License<br/>

 TabContent.cs behaviour copyright (c) Ivan Krivyakov <br/>
 Used under the terms of the Apache License 2.0